deel-ai/xplique/README.md

 ## 👀 See Also

 This library is one approach of many to explain your model.
-We don't expect it to be the perfect solution; we create it to explore one point in the space of possibilities.
+We don't expect it to be the perfect solution, we create it to explore one point in the space of possibilities.

 <details>
 <summary> Other interesting tools to explain your model: </summary>

 - [Lucid](https://github.com/tensorflow/lucid) the wonderful library specialized in feature visualization from OpenAI.
-- [Captum](https://captum.ai/) the Pytorch library for Interpretability research
+- [Captum](https://captum.ai/) the PyTorch library for Interpretability research
 - [Tf-explain](https://github.com/sicara/tf-explain) that implement multiples attribution methods and propose callbacks API for tensorflow.
 - [Alibi Explain](https://github.com/SeldonIO/alibi) for model inspection and interpretation
 - [SHAP](https://github.com/slundberg/shap) a very popular library to compute local explanations using the classic Shapley values from game theory and their related extensions